Chemical defenses in Cannabis

-Cannabis (/ˈkænəbɪs/) is commonly known as marijuana or hemp and has two known strains: Cannabis sativa and Cannabis indica, both of which produce chemicals to deter herbivory.
+Cannabis (/ˈkænəbɪs/) as a recreational drug is grown in the form of two plant species: Cannabis sativa and Cannabis indica.
+Both produce chemicals to deter herbivorous animals.
 The chemical composition includes specialized terpenes and cannabinoids, mainly tetrahydrocannabinol (THC), and cannabidiol (CBD).
 These substances play a role in defending the plant from pathogens including insects, fungi, viruses and bacteria.
 THC and CBD are stored mostly in the trichomes of the plant, and can cause psychological and physical impairment in the user, via the endocannabinoid system and unique receptors.
 THC increases dopamine levels in the brain, which attributes to the euphoric and relaxed feelings cannabis provides.
 As THC is a secondary metabolite, it poses no known effects towards plant development, growth, and reproduction.
 However, some studies show secondary metabolites such as cannabinoids, flavonoids, and terpenes are used as defense mechanisms against biotic and abiotic environmental stressors.